BibleCorps/ENG-B1-Anderson1864-pd-USFM/README.md

 # Status
 This is a work in progress.
 The text requires thorough proof checking.

+## Book titles
+The book titles in the printed work were in upper case.

 ## Paragraphs
 * The **Anderson NT** is a paragraphed work.
 * The USFM files need to have most of the `\p` tags removed, leaving only those at the start of each paragraph.